-We have incurred significant operating losses since our inception, and expect to continue to incur significant operating losses for the foreseeable future.
-For the year ended December 31, 2017 and for the nine months ended September 30, 2018, our net loss was \$6.8 million and \$108.2 million, respectively.
-As of September 30, 2018, we had an accumulated deficit of \$115.1 million.
+We have incurred significant operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future.
+For the years ended December 31, 2018 and 2017, our net loss was \$147.0 million and \$6.8 million, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$153.9 million.
 We expect our expenses and operating losses will increase substantially as we conduct our ongoing and planned clinical trials, continue our research and development activities and conduct preclinical studies, and seek regulatory approvals for our product candidates, as well as hire additional personnel, protect our intellectual property and incur additional costs associated with being a public company.
 In addition, as our product candidates progress through development and toward commercialization, we will need to make milestone payments to the licensors and other third parties from whom we have in-licensed or acquired our product candidates, including GB002 and GB004.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending in particular on the timing of our clinical trials and preclinical studies and our expenditures on other research and development activities.